emanguy/Curse-of-Strahd/Locations/Barovia/Van Richten's Tower.md

 ### 5 - Tower, Second Floor
 > Dust and cobwebs fill this otherwise empty room, the wooden floor of which is badly rotted and partially collapsed.

-* The 5-foot sections of floor around the center where the elevator is are weak and can only support up to 150 pounds.
+* The 5-foot sections of floor around the center where the elevator is are weak and can only support up to **150 pounds**.
 Anything beyond that threshold will cause the floor to collapse and anyone on that section of floor will fall 20 feet to the first floor

 ## Third Floor

 ### 6 - Tower, Third Floor
 > Time and the elements have all but destroyed this chamber, leaving a gash in the northwest wall and slimy black mildew on the walls.
 The wooden floor is completely rotted and has begun to fall away in places.

+* The 5-foot sections of floor around the center of the elevator can only support **50 pounds** of weight.
+Anything more than that will cause the floor to collapse and anyone standing on that section of floor will fall 40 feet to the first floor.

 ## Fourth Floor